aylindaiana/aylindaiana/README.md

 ### SOBRE MÍ:

 - 🔭 I’m practicing C# and .Net.
+I also can adapted in any place.
-- 🌱 I’m currently open to work in FULL TIME or PART TIME!
+- 🌱 I’m currently open to work in FULL TIME or PART TIME.
 - 💬 Thinking in new ideas with study hacks and web pages.
 - 📫 My contact is aylindaianapaniagua@gmail.com
 - ⚡ I hope you are well, good luck!